 Treatment can be expensive.
 It is often a big source of stress and anxiety for people with mastocytosis and their families.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their care.
 For some people, the high cost stops them from following or completing their treatment plan.
 This can put their health at risk and may lead to higher costs in the future.
+Patients and their families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations, in a separate part of this website.

 Caring for a loved one with mastocytosis